-inhibits EMB the activity of AChE, acetylcholine consequently, the doesn't decompose into acetic acid and choline and aggregation in acetylcholine form.
+EMB inhibits the activity of AChE. the acetylcholine consequently, doesn't decompose into acetic acid and choline and aggregation in acetylcholine form.
 So, the excitement doesn't stop and will lead to death (29).
 Our results (Fig. 2) agree with (16) who observed a significantly lower activity of AChE in EMB-treated groups compared with the normal control group.
 Co-treatment EMB with ChS and ChS.Np resulted in a significant recovery of AChE.